crazcalm/full-stack-project/README.md

     4. vagrant ssh

+    5. python3 /vagrant/Provision/nginx/setup_nginx.py

-    5. sudo python3 /vagrant/Provision/python_env/setup_virtualenv.py
+    6. sudo python3 /vagrant/Provision/python_env/setup_virtualenv.py

-    6. bash /vagrant/Provision/python_env/setup_pyenv.sh
+    7. bash /vagrant/Provision/python_env/setup_pyenv.sh

-    7. source ~/.bashrc
+    8. source ~/.bashrc

-    8. pyenv install 3.4.3
+    9. pyenv install 3.4.3

-    9. pyenv global 3.4.3
+    10. pyenv global 3.4.3

-    10. cd /vagrant/app
+    11. cd /vagrant/app

-    11. mkvirtualenv -p python flask_app
+    12. mkvirtualenv -p python flask_app

-    12. pip install -r requirements.txt
+    13. pip install -r requirements.txt

 ### Initializing the Environment Explained
     - Step 3: Runs the provisioning script Privision/dev.sh

+    - Step 5: Setting up nginx (if needed)

-    - Steps 5: Setting up virtualenv.
+    - Steps 6: Setting up virtualenv.
 I automated the steps found in https://nextdime.wordpress.com/2014/07/03/how-to-set-up-python-development-environment-ubuntu-14-04/

-    - Step 6: Setting up pyenv.
+    - Step 7: Setting up pyenv.
         - http://amaral-lab.org/resources/guides/pyenv-tutorial

-    - Step 7: Steps 5 and 6 add code to the bashrc file.
+    - Step 8: Steps 5 and 6 add code to the bashrc file.
 This command activates that code.

-    - Step 8: Installs python 3.4.3
+    - Step 9: Installs python 3.4.3

-    - Step 9: Sets python 3.4.3 as the global python
+    - Step 10: Sets python 3.4.3 as the global python

-    - Step 11: Creates a virtualenv using python3 called flask_app.
+    - Step 12: Creates a virtualenv using python3 called flask_app.
       - `deactivate` ==> Exits virtualenv
       - `workon` ==> Will list the virtualenvs that you have
       - `work on flask_app` ==> Will activate the flask_app virtualenv

-    - Step 9: Installs the required python packages into the virtualenv
+    - Step 13: Installs the required python packages into the virtualenv

 ### Initializing the Environment Warnings
     Step 5 should only be ran once.
 If it is ran more than once, then